speedymonster/grpcjs.ts.health.check/README.md

 [license-url]: https://opensource.org/licenses/MIT
 [license-image]: https://img.shields.io/npm/l/make-coverage-badge.svg

-An implementation of gRPC health checks, written in typescript.
+An implementation of gRPC Js health checks, written in typescript.

-It is assumed that you are using the `grpc` library.
+It is assumed that you are using the `grpc-js` library.

 ### Installation